Shigetada Nishijima

 Shigetada Nishijima (西嶋重忠) (4 June 1911 – 9 December 2006) was a Japanese scholar, former spy and lobbyist.
-He was active in Indonesia before, during and after the Japanese occupation of Indonesia, and became a major figure on the Japanese side of the Indonesian National Revolution.
+He was active in Indonesia before, during and after the Japanese occupation of the Dutch East Indies, and became a major figure on the Japanese side of the Indonesian National Revolution.
 Between the 1950s and the 1960s, he was a lobbyist and an intermediary, linking Japanese and Indonesian interests.
 Later on, he became a scholar of and published memoirs of his time in Indonesia.

 Early life

 Nishijima was born on 4 June 1911.
-According to himself, he was expelled from his high school due to his socialist leanings, and he worked at an ice factory until 1937, when he moved to the Dutch East Indies.
+According to him, he was expelled from his high school due to his socialist leanings, and he worked at an ice factory until 1937 when he moved to the Dutch East Indies.
 Moreover, in an interview Nishijima remarked that his political leanings resulted in him being arrested three times in the 1930s, with two years' imprisonment after his third arrest.
 He had also studied German in Tokyo.